NEMA Traffic Signal ControllersThis is a NEMA (National Electrical Manufacturers Association) controller. It was acquired in the fall of 2012.

 This is a load switch.
 The controller operates the load switch with 24 volt DC.
 The load switch is like a solid state relay in that it turns on and off the 110 volt AC signal indications based on what the controller tells it to do.
 There are LED indications on the front of the load switch to show what signal lamp it has turned on at any given time.
 It also works with pedestrian signals, but the middle LED (yellow indication for vehicle signals) is not used with pedestrian signals.

-As I said above, the setups on this page are TS1.
+As I said above, the setup on this page is TS1.